Get a List of Time Tracking Records task.elapseditem.getlist

 string

-Identifier of the user on behalf of whom the time spent record was made.
+Identifier of the user on behalf of whom the time tracking record was made.
 Can take values:

 • asc — ascending